Ensono/stacks-terraform/app-gateway/README.md

 PRE_REQUISITES:
 ---
+NB: below only qualifies if you have run the [amido-stacks-cli](https://amido.github.io/stacks/docs/getting_started_demo) to create your component repo
 NB: Because AzureDNS is not a supported LetsEncrypt plugin to authenticate an SSL certificate As such you must first run the infrastructure once with a sample selfsigned cert included in the repo